peterlasky/OverloadChallenge/README.md

   ```
 </div>

+I placed a simple implementation of a kenken solver using generic ac3 and backtrack algorithms in `~\generic\`.
+Use the `run.ipynb` to test.

-**Our challenge is not the algorihm but to hack the *CS50* assignment itself:** To build a custom Kenken solver that works with any student implementation.
+**But our challenge is not the algorihm but to hack the *CS50* assignment itself:** To build a custom Kenken solver that works with any student implementation.
 Our solution must be *implementation-agnostic*.
-But CS50 does not set up the algorithms in a generic way:
+And CS50 does not set up the algorithms in a generic way:

 1. The CS50 solver, `CrosswordCreator` constructs the `csp.domains` rather than accept them from the original `csp` (`crossword`) object.
-And so the student must enforce the node consistency inside the solver in his/her own way:
+And so our generic solver class must contain knowledge of how a crossword puzzle is constructed, which means it is *not* generic.

 <div style="font-size: 10px;">